access-company/antikythera/doc_src/development_environment.md

             - Gear config of `:some_gear`.
 See also [gear_config](https://hexdocs.pm/antikythera/gear_config.html).
     - Compile-time environment variables: (to change the followings you need to recompile antikythera)
         - `GEAR_ACTION_TIMEOUT`:
-            - Milliseconds to wait until gear action finishes.
+            - Milliseconds to wait until gear action finishes as a default.
 Defaults to `10000`.
 See also [controller](https://hexdocs.pm/antikythera/controller.html).
         - `GEAR_PROCESS_MAX_HEAP_SIZE`:
             - Maximum size of per-process heap memory in words.
 Defaults to `50000000` (400MB in 64-bit architecture).